odrevet/teach-yourself-game-programming-sdl2/Chap02_Skeleton/README.md

-In this chapter a simple window is opened with a white background and a black text saying "this is a skeleton application" which beside the window icon behine a skeleton icone is an obvious pune as this code will be the skeleton of the applications next chapters.
+In this chapter a simple window is opened with a white background and a black text saying "this is a skeleton application" which beside the window icon behine a skeleton icon is an obvious pune as this code will be the skeleton of the next chapters.

 The reader can see immediatly how easy it is to create a window with SDL2 instead of using the WIN32 API as there is no complex messaging system and